Skip to main content

 Standard vs. non-standard names

-Maestra keeps a dictionary of common names.
+Maestra keeps a dictionary of common names (rare, uncommon, or specific names and nicknames may not be included).
 When a name matches the dictionary, it’s marked as standard.
-Names that don’t match (nicknames, unusual spellings, typos, or junk like “asdf”) are marked non-standard and stored as-is.
 This matters when you pick a personalization variable in a template:

 • Recipient.FirstName — uses whatever is on file, standard or not.
 Best for maximum reach.

-• Recipient.OnlyStandardFirstName — only fills in if the name is recognized.
-Best when you’d rather show a generic greeting than risk sending “Hi xxxxx” to subscribers with junk data.
+• Recipient.OnlyStandardFirstName — only fills in if the name is standard.
+Best when you’d rather show a generic greeting than risk sending “Hi null” to subscribers with junk data.